-We are pleased to partner with New York TImes best selling author and Tarbell.org founder Wendell Potter, UT's CCI, School of Information Sciences and School of Journalism and Electronic Media for a deep dive into the rise of fake news, the truth of search engines, the impact of nonstop breaking news, the decline of critical thinking and what we can do about it.
+We are pleased to partner with New York Times best-selling author and Tarbell.org founder Wendell Potter, the University of Tennessee's College of Communication and Information, School of Information Sciences, and School of Journalism and Electronic Media for a deep dive into the rise of fake news, the truth of search engines, the impact of nonstop breaking news, the decline of critical thinking and what we can do about it.

 Limited seating available.
 Please register for all events you'd like to attend.

 Merchants of Doubt (PG-13, 2014) - FREE